jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Source: He, Zhang, Ren, & Sun (2016)

 Note: This image shows the Resnet 34 architecture.
 The first convolutional layer is using a stride of 2 with followed by a max-pooling.
 After these, the residual blocks are following.
 Two convolutional blocks are following with  "f" number of filters.
 The residual block takes one of the preivous shown designs.
 The shortcut path (arrow) is skipping these blocks to prevent the vanishing gradients and to keep some representation of the previous layer.
 After 3 residual blocks, the number of filters is increased.
 In the first convolution in the block, convolutions with strides 2 are used to shrink the input dimensions.
 The strided convolution replaces max-pooling layers.
 To connect also the shortcut to the decreased input size, in the short cut a 1 by 1 convolution with the same strides is performed (dotted line).
 Moreover, every convolution needs the padding with the parameter "same" so that the output size equals the input size.
 This is necessary for adding the results of the shortcut and the normal path.
-Otherwise, the tensors would different shapes and could not be added together.
+Otherwise, the tensors would have different shapes and could not be added together.

 For a large image click <a href="https://miro.medium.com/max/306/1*CEg9KOO0mwgTmttvv0pSzQ.png" target="blank"> here </a>